Working from home? Self Isolating? Out of Area? Online Counselling

 Bulk-billing or medicare subsidised telehealth

 UPDATE - The COVID-19 medicare Telehealth sessions are now available to ALL Australians who have an existing Mental Health Care Plan.
-This means you can still have your sessions while in Isolation.
-Your sessions will be Bulk-billed, meaning you have ZERO out of pocket costs.
+This means you can still have your sessions while in Isolation via zoom.
 But you must have a doctors referral MHCP under one of the better access schemes. e.g. Eating disorders, Pregnancy health, DVA, or a diagnosed disorder: Depression, anxiety etc.

 Medicare usually has strict guidelines on in person counselling.
 These rules have been relaxed somewhat due to the Covid-19 crisis and greater access to online counselling is possible.

 If you are in isolation for the reasons below, and not simply by choice OR because the government has indicated so, you can get bulk-billed psychological counselling via Skype or zoom.
 Here are the Australian Psychological Society guidelines for accessing Telehealth.
 Vulnerable and isolated clients are eligible to receive telehealth services provided by a psychologist if: the person has been diagnosed with COVID-19 virus but who is not a patient of a hospital; or